 We are carrying out a number of impact assessments to inform the development of the Corporate Plan.

 These include an Equalities assessment, a Fairer Scotland Duty assessment, an Island Communities assessment, and a Children’s Rights and Wellbeing assessment.
-Questions are included in the draft plan questionnaire to inform our assessments.
+Questions were included in the draft plan questionnaire to inform our assessments.